Frequently Asked Questions

 Do I have to learn German?

 Language proficiency requirements vary.
-Many STEM internships are conducted primarily in English.
+Most STEM internships are conducted in English.
 Internships in cultural fields require at least intermediate-level German proficiency.
 Native or near-native fluency may be required for internships in media and journalism.
 We will find the best fit for you.

 Are there deadlines?